searxng/searxng/docs/admin/installation-docker.rst

    $ mv ./searxng-docker/searxng/* ./searxng/core-config/

+If using Valkey features like bot protection (limiter), you will need to update the URL hostname in :origin:`searx/settings.yml` file to ``valkey`` or ``searxng-valkey``.

-If you have any custom environment variables in the old ``.env`` file, make sure to add them manually to the new one.
+If you have any environment variables in the old ``.env`` file, make sure to add them to the new one.

 Consider setting up a reverse proxy if exposing the instance to the public.